GoogleCloudPlatform/cloud-hackathons/hacks/retail-analytics/README.md

 ### Description

-We'll need to stage the Cloud Data Capture (CDC) stream from the Oracle database into a Google Cloud Storage bucket.
+We'll need to stage the Change Data Capture (CDC) stream from the Oracle database into a Google Cloud Storage bucket.
 Create a new bucket that minimizes egress costs.

 In order to trigger Dataflow processing we'll use Pub/Sub notifications for Cloud Storage, so go ahead and turn on Pub/Sub notifications for the newly created bucket.
 Once the topic is ready, add a subscription to it.